Uptycs/terraform-gcp-iam/README.md

 # terraform gcp iam module

 This module allows you to create gcp credential config in Google Cloud Platform projects which will be used get gcp data from aws environment.

 This terraforms module will create below resources:-
- * It creates service account , workpool identity and add cloud provider to it .
+ * It creates service account , work pool identity and add cloud provider to it .
  * It will attach below policies to service account
      * roles/iam.securityReviewer
      * roles/bigquery.resourceViewer